 *Significant at 5%

-Note: T: Treatment; BA: Benzyl adenine; GA3: Gibberellic acid; CCC: Cycocel; PPM: Parts Per Million
+Note: T: Treatment; BA: Benzyl adenine; GA3: Gibberellic acid; CCC: Cycocel; ppm: Parts Per Million

-The effect of growth regulators on flowering parameters of pot Anthurium was also found significant difference across various parameters.
+The effect of growth regulators on flowering parameters of pot anthurium were also found significantly different across various parameters.
 For instance, the number of flowers per plant exhibited considerable variation among treatments (Table 3).
 Notably, plants treated with GA3 @ 500 ppm produced the highest number of flowers per plant (3.2), statistically at par with plant treated with BA @ 500 ppm (2.8) and GA3 @ 400 ppm (2.6).
 Whereas, untreated plants displayed the lowest flower count per plant (0.8).
-Pot-Anthuriums treated with GA3 @ 500 ppm produce the highest number of flowers, likely because GA3 stimulates the rapid growth of auxiliary buds and promotes flowering.
+Pot anthurium treated with GA3 @ 500 ppm produce the highest number of flowers, likely because GA3 stimulates the rapid growth of auxiliary buds and promotes flowering.
 This enhanced bud development is a key factor in the increased flower production per plant.
 (Kumar et al., 2019).
 The increase in the number of flowers observed with GA3 @ 500 ppm can also be attributed to several key effects of the hormone.
 This treatment led to elevated levels of chlorophyll and protein in the leaves, while also significantly reducing the activity of chlorophyllase enzymes.
 By inhibiting chlorophyllase, GA3 prevented the degradation of chlorophyll and proteins, thereby enhancing the rate of photosynthesis.
 As a result, photosynthates were more effectively directed towards reproductive structures, leading to a highest number of flowers per plant (Morris, 2017).

 Further, spadix length and breadth were significantly influenced by the application of growth regulators.
 Treatment with GA3 @ 500 ppm notably enhanced spadix length to 1.38 cm and breadth to 0.36 cm (Table 3).
 Similarly, marked differences were observed in spathe length and breadth among treatments.
 The highest spathe length and breadth were recorded in plants treated with GA3 @ 500 ppm i.e. 4.46 cm and 2.82 cm, followed by GA3 @ 400 ppm and BA @ 500 ppm.
 In contrast, untreated plants exhibited the minimum spathe dimensions.
 Increase in spadix length and breadth may be attributed to favourable conditions near the root zone, which facilitate increased nutrient and water uptake, thereby improving the supply of photosynthates to the developing sinks.
 These results are in consistent with the findings of previous studies conducted on anthurium plants (Anjali et al., 2013).
 The enhancement of spathe size attributed to GA3 can be traced to its role in promoting the efficient translocation of metabolites to the spathe development site.
 Gibberellic acid (GA3) likely triggers a complex developmental process by activating regulatory genes during the later stages of corolla formation, as documented in studies on anthurium.
 This activation fosters increased spathe length and breadth through heightened cell division and elongation in the flowers, thus strengthening the sink capacity of these growing structure (Muraleedharan et al., 2018; Chandel et al., 2023).
 The spathe colour was red (46 A) as per RHS colour chart, irrespective of treatments.
 It was observed that the color of the flowers remains unchanged even after the application of various plant growth regulators.
 This phenomenon has also been observed by Beena (2000) in Anthurium plants.